joshwts/RiotAPI/README.md

 # RiotAPI

 Welcome to the Riot Developer API documentation.
+This document is designed to provide you with a reference page for available API endpoints and the values which they return.

 ## Table of Contents